Asheq/dotfiles/.config/nvim/init/mappings/docs/NEOVIM-UNUSED-OR-DUPLICATE-KEYS.md

-This document lists all keys (standalone or single-modifier chords) that are unused or duplicated in Neovim for each mode, helping identify potential mappings without conflicts.
+This document lists all keys (standalone or single-modifier chords) that are unused or duplicates in Neovim for each mode, helping identify potential mappings without conflicts.

 Note: Some keys may still be unsuitable because: